itemisCREATE/statecharts/README.md

 * get the source code (see below) - fork it - work on it - and provide pull requests ...

-## Setting up the development environment
+## Setting up the development environment using Oomph (recommended)

 1. Download and start <a href="https://wiki.eclipse.org/Eclipse_Oomph_Installer" target="_blank">Oomph</a> and the <a href="https://raw.githubusercontent.com/Yakindu/statecharts/master/StatechartTools.setup" target="_blank">Oomph-Setup file</a> (rightclick, *save as...*).
 2. On the initial page, click on the *Switch to advanced mode* button in the top right.